ericleasemorgan/reader-sentences/README.md

 * `./bin/search-with-entities.sh` - given the name of a carrel, the value "PERSON" or "ORG", an integer (N), and another integer (D), identify the given carrel's N-most frequent persons or organizations, uses them as the query for `./bin/search.py`, and returns D sentences

-* `./bin/search-with-semantics.sh` - given a carrel, a word, an integer (I), and other integer (D), identify the N-most semantically related words to the given word, uses the given word and the related words as the query to `./bin/search.py`, and output D sentences
+* `./bin/search-with-semantics.sh` - given a carrel, a word, an integer (I), and other integer (D), identify the N-most semantically related words to the given word, uses the given word and the related words as the query to `./bin/search.py`, and returns D sentences

-In natural langaue processing, a set of stop words is a list of words with no or little importance.
+In natural language processing, a set of stop words is a list of words with no or little importance.
 Examples usually include the words "the", "a", "an", "of", etc. Conversely, one might articulate a list of very useful words -- word of great significance.
 Such a set of words is sometimes called a "lexicon".
-If you create a file named ./etc/lexicon within your study carrel(s), then the following scripts will use the file as a part of their input:
+If you create a file named `./etc/lexicon.txt` within your study carrel(s), then the following scripts will use that file as they query part of the input:

 * `./bin/search-with-lexicon.sh` - given a study carrel and an integer (D), use the carrel's lexicon as the query for `./bin/search.py` and outputs D sentences

 * `./bin/search-with-modals.sh` - given a study carrel, reads the carrel's lexicon and outputs all sentences where the lexicon words are the subject of the sentence, and the verb of the sentence is a modal verb; good for identifying very assertive sentences

-* `./bin/search-with-verb.py` - given a carrel and a lematize verb, find all sentences whose subject is a lexicon word and whose verb is a form of the verb
+* `./bin/search-with-verb.py` - given a carrel and a lemmatized verb (think "root" word), find all sentences whose subject is a lexicon word and whose verb is a form of the verb

 * `./bin/search-with-verb.sh` - a front-end to `./bin/search-with-verb.py`, and merely adds some formatting to the output

+The curation of lexicons is a thing all to itself.
+See [Reader Lexicons[(https://github.com/ericleasemorgan/reader-lexicons) for ways to create more expressive lexicons.

 The following two scripts help you to define words.
 They do not output <em>the</em> defintion of words but rather <em>plausible</em> definitions:

-* `./bin/define.py` - given a carrel and a words, finds all sentences containing the given word, uses the Lesk Algorithm to predict the word's defintion, and output possible defintions of the word and their frequencies
+* `./bin/define.py` - given a carrel and a words, finds all sentences containing the given word, uses the Lesk Algorithm to predict the word's defintion, and outputs possible defintions of the word and their frequencies

-* `./bin/concordance.sh` - given the name of a study carrel and a word/phrase, output a list of sentence-like thing containin the word/phrase
+* `./bin/concordance.sh` - given the name of a study carrel and a word/phrase, output a list of sentence-like thing containing the word/phrase

-The following is a miscelleneous script:
+The following are miscellaneous scripts:

 * `./bin/pose-a-question.py` - given the name of a carrel, randomly select a question from it's database of sentences

+* `./bin/cites.py` - given the word "human", "csv", or "json", output bibliographic information describing whence the sentences came; good for learning what study carrel item to do close reading against

 The following scripts are just for fun.
 They employ a Markov modeling technique to pseudo-randomly generate sentences.
 Use these scripts to become familiar with the common bigrams (two-word phrases) in the given carrel.